cruzgerman216/CodeLabs-Angular-Exercises/exercises/Http-Requests/http-requests.md

 - Create an h3 element with content "List of Movies"
 - Create a button with content "retrieve movies" and incorporate event binding to execute a method called onRecieveMovies()
 - In the onRecieveMovies method, make a get request to access the movie data from the firebase database.
-- We want to ultimately get an array to output onto the webpage, however, we get an object as a response, use the pipe method and the map operator to change the response into an array.
+  - Use the pipe method and the map operator to change the response into an array.
 Refer to the reference as an example to access each value from the response.
 Of course, use console log the data as well to see what exactly is the response.

 Reference: Example
 ```typescript